 Then, in the summer of 2018, Beloshapkova decided to create her solution.
-The demand for an inexpensive device in the United States was higher than in Russia, so she decided to build a company in Boston.
-Since August 2018, Elena has lived in two countries - in parallel with the registration of the company in Boston, she was thinking over the configuration of desktop devices and the first employees in Russia.
+The demand for an inexpensive device in the United States was higher than in Europe, so she decided to build a company in Boston.
+Since August 2018, Elena has lived in two countries - in parallel with the registration of the company in Boston, she was thinking over the configuration of desktop devices and the first employees in Europe.

 The conference participants loved her idea however, many potential customers were unsure about the need to embed devices into the table.
 In addition, even a high-quality battery in such devices had to be changed every three years.
 “These are unnecessary actions that no one wanted to perform," the entrepreneur sighs.